deepmodeling/dpti/README.md

 1. To calculate the free energy of some structure at specific pressure or temperature.
 For example, bcc structure (bcc.lmp) at 200 K and 50000 bar (5GPa).
 You should modify the [FreeEnergy.json](#ULX0o) or [FreeEnergyLiquid.json](#WuLBQ) and modify the key-value pair  like "structure": "bcc", "tar_temp": 200, "tar_press" : 50000.
 And decide the whether to integrate along the  t(temperature) path  or along the p(pressure) path .
 Modify the "path" key-value pair for this.
 The key-value pair "ensemble" for lammps MD simulation.
 Usually the ensemble shoule be consistent with the crystal intrinsic structure.
 That means we should set "npt-iso" for structure "bcc" to keep the simulation box changes simultaneously in x y z directions.
 1. modify the ti.t.json or ti.p.json, and change the key-value pair "temps" or "press" .
 For ti.t.json, the tar_temp of FreeEnergy.json must be in the list  which the key-value pair "temps" of ti.t.json represents.
 And similarly for ti.p.json, the tar_press of FreeEnergy.json must be in the list which the key-value pair "temps" of ti.t.json represents.
 1. Use the command `airflow trigger_dag`  mentioned above.
-This command will start a [airflow dag](https://airflow.apache.org/docs/apache-airflow/stable/concepts.html).This dag is wrote and maintained by the deepti software developer.
+This command will start a [airflow dag](https://airflow.apache.org/docs/apache-airflow/stable/concepts.html).This dag is wrote and maintained by the dpti software developer.
 It is used to make the calculation to be done more autocally .
 The user could monitor the task state and calculation procedure at [a website](#2aabcbd6).
 The user can also rerun, restart, delete the whole calculation or some part of the calculations.
 1. Wait until the calculation finish.
 Usually the whole procedure continues for about 6 to 10 hours.
 The calculations will be done autocally.
 1. Find the results in [Results Show](#2aabcbd6) part.
 The user could use the tables and data of it and plot the curve.